 - Trace and paint your jack-o-lantern’s face

-Paint your jack-o-lantern with fun colors using an acrylic or tempera paint.
+Paint your jack-o-lantern with fun colors using acrylic or tempera paint.
 Once your pumpkin has dried, cut out a face along our template lines, or using a combination of simple shapes.
-Our template has the jack-o-lantern face we’ve used, but also a blank pumpkin you can use to design your own face, expressions
+Our template has the jack-o-lantern face we’ve used, but also a blank pumpkin you can use to design your own face, expressions,

 andpersonality.
 Trace your face onto a cereal (or similar) box.